NATIONAL SAFETY WEEK IN INDIA – 2014

 This time each year we get 10’s of 1000’s of extra hits each day for search terms like “Safety Slogans in Hindi”, “Hindi Safety Posters” and “Unsafe Photos”.
-I’ve never bothered to find out why until this rainy Saturday morning.
-Seems like it is National Safety Day in India next week.
+This is due to the lead up to National Safety Week in India.
 The objectives and suggested activities make for interesting reading, not sure we will ever see safety plays and musicals on one of our construction sites??? .
 Info from National Safety Council India

 - Ensure that safety and health are integrated in work culture and life style.

 - Renew the commitment of the employees towards safety and health at workplace.